the-best-flash/CSharpMiner/README.md

 This should work on Windows, Linux, and OSX.
 You can run this on .NET or <a href="http://www.mono-project.com/Main_Page">Mono</a>.
 Mono can run binaries compiled for .NET, but it is recommended that you use a binary compiled for Mono.
 I have verified that I can run this on Windows and the Debian Linux on my raspberry PI.

-If you wish to donate you can donate to the following addresses:

-    1DguxkZenDbFY2xMSrYuJBiuYteH6vQTCu (BTC)
-    LX68osgfBkDk3r3tS7hYi8u2cVU2omZc2f (LTC)
-    DAF4pCnyiMVrkAGkmnxk4fzKS2mNjsDpD4 (DOGE)

 Compilation
 ===